Skip to main content

 Program Information

-Participants in the institute will be invited to enroll in an optional online course "Intercultural Communication " as preparation for the institute.
+Participants in the institute were invited to enroll in an optional online course "Intercultural Communication " as preparation for the institute.
 The course provides an introduction of major theories and concepts of intercultural communication, examination of processes that make up cultural differences, and the use of intercultural communication competence skills.
-Participants will interact with UMD students to discuss and practice their intercultural communication skills.
-The online course dates are August 11-15.
+Participants interacted with UMD students to discuss and practice their intercultural communication skills.

 Featured Sessions: